zuri-training/TeamEmu/README.md

     ```

 - __Stage the file__
-After making edits, type the below command in your terminal
+ After making edits, type the below command in your terminal.

-    For all changed files at once:
+    - For all changed files at once:

     ```ruby
     git add .
     ```

-    For a particular changed file:
+    - For a particular changed file:

     ```ruby
     git add <changed_files>